My name is Jared “Schoolboy” Manninen, and I’ve hiked thousands of miles and have spent many days and nights outdoors.

 Another memorable (for all the wrong reasons!) trip that comes to mind is a failed attempt at hiking a modified version of the Tahoe Yosemite Trail.
 I bailed after 60 miles due to inclement weather and not being prepared to deal with it.

 In 2019, I finally got around to becoming officially certified as a Wilderness First Responder.
+In 2020, I earned a Level 1 Cross Country Ski Instructor Certification through PSIA (Professional Ski Instructors of America).
 And, I’m currently enrolled in a Wilderness Naturalist Certificate program at Lake Tahoe Community College.

 For three years, I worked at a South Lake Tahoe backpacking store called Lake of the Sky Outfitters.
 At the small gear shop we provided integral support to Pacific Crest Trail and Tahoe Rim Trail hikers.